NoRule Book Banner

 She did not know public opinion would later shift.
 She did not know the law would eventually change.
 She simply knew that something about the system itself was deeply wrong.

+That is what real courage often looks like.
+Not confidence.
+Not certainty.
+Just the willingness to refuse a script that no longer makes sense.
 And perhaps that is the reason Franca Viola’s story still matters decades later.
 It forces us to ask an uncomfortable question about our own time :

-What ideas do we accept today simply because everyone else accepts them too?
+simply because everyone else accepts them too?"

 Because history suggests that future generations will almost certainly look back at some of our own ‘normal’ rules with the same disbelief we now feel toward rehabilitating marriage laws.